RIA-lab/OpHReda/README.md

 set the enzyme_seq as the sequence that needs optimal pH prediction in the inference.py

-python inference to predict the optimal pH
+run python inference.py to predict the optimal pH